department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-outstation-to-vet-center.md

 <insert_url_change_request_link>

-(Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
-Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

 ### CMS engineer steps
 - [ ] 9.
 Execute the steps of the URL change request ticket from step 8.

+(Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
+Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

+### Drupal Admin steps
 - [ ] 10.
 When the redirect has been made live, set the status of the Outstation node to 'closed'.
 - [ ] 11.
 Archive the Outstation with a comment in the revision log that points to the new Vet Center.

+### Helpdesk steps
 - [ ] 12.
 Help desk notifies editor and any other stakeholders.

 ### Team